Features

 Zero-downtime changes

-(Work-in-progress) An integrated load balancer is able to dynamically compile, run and test new processes before switching them live after the code has been modified.
+[work-in-progress] An integrated load balancer is able to dynamically compile, run and test new processes before switching them live after the code has been modified.
 This allows for seamless and low-risk changes on live-systems.

 Exception based error handling

-The fiber feature behaves almost exactly like a thread regarding the stack; a single consistent call stack exists across all events that are handled in sequence.
+A fiber behaves almost exactly like a thread regarding the stack; a single consistent call stack exists across all events that are handled in sequence.
 This way it becomes possible to naturally use exception handling, and especially in a web service environment exceptions are the ideal form of error handling.

 Exceptions have the extremely useful feature that you can barely ignore them.
 As such, it is much more difficult to introduce subtle bugs and security holes by unintentionally ignoring error conditions.
 Any uncaught exceptions will automatically generate an error page and log all useful information in case of HTTP services.